NASHVILLE, Tenn. (WKRN) – Music City hosted the biggest Fourth of July firework display in the country Saturday night in downtown Nashville.

-Before the Nashville skyline lights up with an exquisite fireworks display Saturday night, attendees of the annual “Let Freedom Sing” can participate in a number of family-friendly activities at the free McDonald’s Family Fun Zone.
+Before the Nashville skyline was lit up with an exquisite fireworks display Saturday night, attendees of the annual “Let Freedom Sing” participated in a number of family-friendly activities at the free McDonald’s Family Fun Zone.

-The McDonald’s Family Fun Zone is located on Fifth Avenue at Broadway, just outside the Bridgestone Arena Tower.
+The McDonald’s Family Fun Zone was located on Fifth Avenue at Broadway, just outside the Bridgestone Arena Tower.

-The family fun zone will include games, inflatables and free samples.
+The family fun zone included games, inflatables and free samples.

-Live music will kicked off at noon at the AT&T GigaPower Stage and includes performances by Annie Bosko, Small Time Rock Stars, Scat Springs & The Scat Springs Band, Shirely Tempo and Striking Matches.
-For a complete schedule, click here.
+Live music kicked off at noon at the AT&T GigaPower Stage and includes performances by Annie Bosko, Small Time Rock Stars, Scat Springs & The Scat Springs Band, Shirely Tempo and Striking Matches.

 The night continued with a performance by country star Martina McBride and Mikky Ekko prior to the much-anticipated fireworks display.